jonathaneunice/textdata/docs/attrs.rst

     >>> attrs("a=1 b=2 c='something more'")
     {'a': 1, 'b': 2, 'c': 'something more'}

-(The order in which key-value pairs appears may vary.
-Python versions earlier than 3.6 were almost perversly eager to randomize dictionary order; see below for some workarounds.)
+(The order in which key-value pairs appear may vary depending on what Python verssion you're running.
+Python prior to 3.6 was almost perversly eager to randomize dictionary order; see below for some workarounds.)

-Note that quotes are not required for keys, there are no required separators between key-value pairs, and that the values for numercial values are rendered from string representation into "natural" Python types such as ``int``, ``float``, ``complex``, etc. Pretty slick, huh?
+Note that:
+1. Quotes are not required for keys; they're assumed to be strings.
+2. No separators are required between key-value pairs (though commas and semicolons may be optionally used; more on this in a minute).
+3. What would "natrually" be a numercial value in Python is indeed a numerical value, not the string representation you might assume a parsing routine would render.

 Even better, colons may also be used as key-value separators, and quotes are only required if the value includes spaces.::

 .. code-block:: pycon

-    >>> attrs("a:1 b:2 c:'something more'")
+    >>> attrs("a:1 b:2 c:'something more' d=sweet!")
-    {'a': 1, 'b': 2, 'c': 'something more'}
+    {'a': 1, 'b': 2, 'c': 'something more', d: 'sweet!'}

 That may seem overkill, but it makes it much easier to directly import content from JavaScript, HTML, CSS, or XML.
 To make it easier to import from CSS,